bloggerpemula/bypass/docs/list.md

 - tii.ai
 - adyou.me / adyou.co / adyou.ws / shortadd.com
 - tinyurl.is (not to be confused with tinyurl.com)
+- adf.ly (and all aliases adf.ly is currently using)

 # Captcha-Required sites